 The temple etiquette gives a framework to consciously carry out and process your own words and actions.
-They intend to make human coexistence smooth and pleasant.
-Because the life at the zen temple is completely supported by donations (food, all items and money), we do not waste anything.
+They intend to make human coexistence smooth and pleasant and show, that you have yourself under control.
 Life in the Zen temple is physically and mentally challenging.

 - Eat what will be served (vegetables, meat, fish, etc.) and be grateful.